-- 1. Display the following questions on a white board or flipchart: - What is the ideal family size? - If a couple chooses not to have children, are they still a family? - What is a responsible age to have a first child? - Who is responsible for the children? - Is it OK to use contraception if a couple does not yet want children? - Whose responsibility is birth control, the man's or the woman's? - 2.
+- 1. Display the following questions on a white board or flipchart: - What is the ideal family size? - If a couple chooses not to have children, are they still a family? - What is a responsible age to have a first child? - Who is responsible for the children? - Is it OK to use contraception if a couple does not yet want children? - Whose responsibility is birth control, the man's or the woman's? - Who determines sex of the child?
+Man or a woman? - 2.
 Explain to the participants that they should write down answers to these questions.
 Each of them should work individually. - 3.
-When the group finishes, tell the participants that their homework is to discuss these questions with their family members.
+When all are done with the task, ask the participants to get into groups of 4-5 and to discuss each of these points.